 FUT is sometimes known as follicular unit strip surgery (FUSS).
 To perform a FUT procedure, your surgeon follows these steps:

-- Using a scalpel, the surgeon removes a piece of your scalp.
-The strip size is usually about 6 to 10 inches long but can stretch from ear to ear.
+- Using a scalpel, the surgeon removes a piece of your scalp, usually from the back of your head.
+The strip size is typically about 6 to 10 inches long but can stretch from ear to ear.

 - They close the area where the scalp was removed with stitches.